Locations:

 What are the main parts of the brain?

-Your brain’s structure is complex.
-It has three main sections:
+Your brain has three main parts:

-• Brainstem: Your brainstem regulates many automatic body functions.
+• Brainstem.
+Your brainstem regulates many automatic body functions.
 You don’t consciously control these functions, like your heart rate, breathing, sleep and wake cycles, and swallowing.
 Your brainstem is in the lower part of your brain.
 It connects the rest of your brain to your spinal cord.

 Advertisement